 Two Rabbits disrupts current models by addressing the root of poverty and oppression, and placing the child at the center of our work.
 Engaging with local partners to ensure that content, pedagogy, and implementation design deeply reflect community norms, we combine research-based best practices in ECE with local culture and values to create a culturally adapted curriculum in mother tongue, delivering literacy, math, play, and socioemotional development to children most in need.

-Working together with local partners and community members, Two Rabbits develops an ECE curriculum in the community's mother tongue and rooted in research-based best practices.
+Working together with our local partners and community members, Two Rabbits develops ECE curricula in the community's mother tongue and rooted in research-based best practices.
 We work together with musicians and local leaders to develop songs, stories, games and activities that reflect the cultural style of the community.

-The prepared curriculum is then recorded onto a low-cost durable MP3 device, called a SABER, powered entirely by hand crank.
-SABER's are durable, hard to break and easy to fix, energy independent and resistant to the natural elements.
+The prepared curriculum is then recorded onto a low-cost durable MP3 device, powered entirely by hand crank.
+These devices are durable, hard to break and easy to fix, energy independent and resistant to the natural elements.
 Curricular content is housed locally on the device, ensuring consistent and reliable access to program materials.

-Once the curriculum is recorded onto the device, communities select local lesson facilitators, who Two Rabbits train in child-friendly pedagogy, the Two Rabbits curriculum, formative assessment, and SABER operation.
+Once the curriculum is recorded onto the device, communities select local lesson facilitators, who Two Rabbits train in child-friendly pedagogy, the Two Rabbits curriculum, formative assessment, and MP3 device operation.
 Facilitators teach in pairs, using the device as a co-teacher, and as a scaffold for their own professional development in order to lead students through lessons and activities.